nhford/winspool-client/README.md

 The React frontend makes fetch requests to the backend to retrieve the latest data.
 This data is displayed in an easy-to-understand format, helping users quickly view key insights and statistics.

-### Cron Jobs:
+### Github Actions:

-Set up using cron tasks, these jobs make daily API requests and ensure that the database is continuously updated with the latest information.
-The cron jobs are scheduled to run at specific times to minimize the impact on performance.
+Set up using a github action workflow, the backend Jupyter notebook is run at scheduled intervals each day.
+These notebooks perform their API requests, transform the data, and push to the database.

 ## Deployment